nmeredov/HTTP-client/README.md

 HTTP-client, which can send all crucial API3 requests and parse responses.

-HTTP-client with tests covers two basic scenarios: 1) Three bets in one round | 2) Cancelled game Framework "mocha" with library "chai" are used for the tests.
+HTTP-client with tests covers two basic scenarios: 1) Three bets in one round | 2) Cancelled game

-To run the test open terminal in this project and write - npm test
+Framework "mocha" with library "chai" are used for the tests.

 The project architecture looks like this:
 1. Folder "CancelledGame", which contains the following files: 'CancelBody.js', 'CancelFunctions.js', 'CancelRequests.js'.